ABOUT ISLANDERS ALL

 Islanders All was informed and inspired by many smart, caring, and sensible scientists, artists, teachers, writers, journalists, philosophers, and all-purpose ‘solutionaries’ that help us experience and navigate our lives and communities with greater awareness, beauty, humility, compassion, reason, reverence, resilience, wisdom, and possibility:

-Harry Belafonte, Lester Brown, Susan Cain, Joseph Campbell, Robert Costanza, Anna Cummins, Herman Daly, Sylvia Earle, Marcus Eriksen, David Fleming, Paul Gilding, Robert Godwin, Jane Goodall, Al Gore, Nate Hagens, James Hansen, Sam Harris, Paul Hawken, Richard Heinberg, Arianna Huffington, Hope Jahren, Jack Johnson, Peter Kalmus, Scott Barry Kaufman, Naomi Klein, David Korten, Jiddu Krishnamurti, Richard Louv, Amory Lovins, David Loy, Ellen MacArthur, Bob Marley, Yann Martel, Chris Martenson, Bill McKibben, Edgar Mitchell, Jose Mujica, David Orr, Robert Pirsig, Kate Raworth, Jeffrey Sachs, Otto Scharmer, Vandana Shiva, Adam Taggart, Eddie Vedder, Judy Wicks, Malala Yousafzai, and many other mindful, ‘heartful’ global citizens.
+Harry Belafonte, Lester Brown, Susan Cain, Joseph Campbell, Robert Costanza, Anna Cummins, Herman Daly, Sylvia Earle, Marcus Eriksen, David Fleming, Paul Gilding, Robert Godwin, Jane Goodall, Al Gore, Nate Hagens, James Hansen, Sam Harris, Paul Hawken, Richard Heinberg, Arianna Huffington, Hope Jahren, Jack Johnson, Peter Kalmus, Scott Barry Kaufman, Naomi Klein, David Korten, Jiddu Krishnamurti, Richard Louv, Amory Lovins, David Loy, Ellen MacArthur, Bob Marley, Yann Martel, Chris Martenson, Bill McKibben, Edgar Mitchell, Jose Mujica, David Orr, Robert Pirsig, Kate Raworth, Sir Ken Robinson, Jeffrey Sachs, Otto Scharmer, Vandana Shiva, Adam Taggart, Eddie Vedder, Judy Wicks, Malala Yousafzai, and many other mindful, ‘heartful’ global citizens.

 CAPTAIN BOB: An amiable and resourceful fellow with a big-bear physique that tended to severely intimidate those who didn’t know the man.
 Captain Bob had built Kalea, a 65-foot island hopping Polynesian sailing catamaran, with friends in Tahiti.
 He had been hit hard by the double-whammy financial and subprime mortgage crises in 2008 and never recovered from those twin body blows to his business as a general contractor on the mainland.
 His most cherished relationship was destroyed from the stress and disruption of the economic implosion as his marriage tanked along with the economy.